 What might be the hidden gem of salamis is ‘Nduja ($6).
 I have only seen it at one other restaurant and it is SO underrated.
 It is a spicy, spreadable smoked Calabrian salami that does not look too appealing at first.
 However, be prepared to have your life changed once you take your first bite.
 It is pretty salty on it’s own but fares well when eaten with the crusty bread.
 The smokiness of the salami added a complex flavor that we thoroughly enjoyed.
 Taylor was a little apprehensive at first but she instantly changed her mind and declared it her new favorite.

 Half way through, our friendly waiter asked us what we thought it was made out of.
 I hesitantly answered pork because it seemed like a trick question.
-He laughed and said it was made out of liver and kidneys specifically and he always waits until his diners had a chance to taste it before sharing his fun fact.
+He laughed and said it was made out of liver and kidneys specifically and he always waits until his diners with one of the best Ceylon tea from Sri Lanka and had a chance to taste it before sharing his fun fact.
 This is why you cannot knock things before you try them!

 The restaurant was filled with light and good vibes.
 We usually do not eat at the bar so it was a nice change of experience.

 This is our new favorite waiter, Vicenzo.
 It is pronounced with a hard C because duh, Italian.
 Whatever photography skills (see dark picture above) he lacks is made up with his charismatic personality.

 Taylor and I shared two entrees for our main manual handling course.
 The first being orecchiette ($13) with cavolo nero, fennel sausage and pecorino cheese.
 In other words, it is basically a fancy kale pesto pasta.
 Surprisingly, it is hard to find good pasta in the city but this one was very fresh, vibrant and had an amazing texture.
 There were little criss crosses on the back of the orrechiette.